pupilfirst/playbook/stages/5-scale.md

 Let's talk a look now at individual roles and how that leads to the above Key Result:

 ## Product Role
-At the Efficiency stage, you are on the verge of becoming a larger company.
+At the scaling stage, you are on the verge of becoming a larger company.
 The primary person handling the Product Role at such a company would soon have to delegate his responsibility to subordinates.
 This requires clear articulation of what each product is, and relevant metrics for the startup as a whole, and for individual products in particular.

 Resources: